CN2F: A Cloud-Native Cellular Network Framework: Overview

-A pod definition file consists of four basic sections; \textit{apiVersion}, \textit{kind}, \textit{metadata}, and \textit{spec}.
-The spec is the part under which an array of containers could be configured and is worth concentrating.
-There exists a \textit{nodeSelector} option, under the spec part, to determine the specific node where we want to deploy each pod (see line 73 in Fig.~\ref{fig:mme}).
-This option is considered one of the basic parts in a pod definition file.
+A pod definition file consists of four sections; \texttt{apiVersion}, \texttt{kind}, \texttt{metadata}, and \texttt{spec}.
+The \texttt{spec} is the part under which an array of containers could be configured and is worth concentrating on.
+There exists a \texttt{nodeSelector} option, under the \texttt{spec} part, which determines a specific node where each pod is deployed (see line 76 in the MME definition file illustrated in Fig.~\ref{fig:tag}).
+This option is one of the basic parts of a pod definition file.
+In the following, different sections of the MME definition file in Fig.~\ref{fig:tag} and their corresponding in the docker-compose file are discussed.